Kozea/Radicale/DOCUMENTATION.md

 > **Security:** Untrusted clients should not be able to access the Radicale
 > server directly.
 Otherwise, they can authenticate as any user by simply
 > setting related HTTP header.
-This can be prevented by restrict listen to
+This can be prevented by listening to the
-> loopback interface only or at least a local firewall rule.
+> loopback interface only or local firewall rules.

 #### Secure connection between Radicale and the reverse proxy